Royals vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been underdogs in 45 games this season and have come away with the win 14 times (31.1%) in those contests.
+- The Royals have been chosen as underdogs in 46 games this year and have walked away with the win 15 times (32.6%) in those games.

-- Kansas City is 3-11 this season when entering a game as the underdog by +165 or more on the moneyline.
+- Kansas City has a record of 4-13 in games where bookmakers have it as underdogs of at least +155 on the moneyline.

-- The Royals have an implied victory probability of 37.7% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Royals have a 39.2% chance of coming away with a victory in the contest.

-- In six games with a line this season, the Royals have a mark of 3-3-0 against the spread.
+- In seven games with a line this season, the Royals have a mark of 4-3-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.